-Our goal for ASFB 2019 is to showcase and celebrate the many ways we can illuminate the wonderful world of fishes in the hearts and minds of people spanning a range of cultures, backgrounds and perspectives.
-Our conference program has workshops, special events and sessions that will explore how effective communication via the visual arts, digital media, and the spoken and written word can bring new understanding and inspiration to the millions of people who value and depend on fishes for their wellbeing.
+ASFB 2019 showcased and celebrated the many ways we can illuminate the wonderful world of fishes in the hearts and minds of people spanning a range of cultures, backgrounds and perspectives.
+Our conference program successfully hosted workshops, special events and sessions that will explore how effective communication via the visual arts, digital media, and the spoken and written word can bring new understanding and inspiration to the millions of people who value and depend on fishes for their wellbeing.

-A special networking event dubbed ‘Big Messages for Decision Makers’, will take advantage of our gathering in the national capital.
-Speakers will make a short pitch of their big idea for the future of fish and fisheries to key people in Government departments and agencies responsible for policy and investment in our aquatic resources.
+A special networking event dubbed ‘Big Messages for Decision Makers’, took advantage of our gathering in the national capital.
+Speakers pitched their big idea for the future of fish and fisheries to key people in Government departments and agencies responsible for policy and investment in our aquatic resources.

-ASFB 2019 will also showcase the diversity of our host city Canberra.
+ASFB 2019 showcased the diversity of our host city Canberra.
 Our beautiful conference venue is the National Library of Australia in the Parliamentary Triangle, where we will have our welcome networking event, the daily conference program, and a public forum.
 You’ll also have the opportunity to discover some of the well-known and best-kept secrets of Canberra via our social networking events.

 Chris Fulton, Chair of ASFB 2019 Organising Committee

-This year ASFB aims to lead by example, conducting the event in the most environmentally responsible manner possible.
+This year ASFB lead by example, conducting the event in the most environmentally responsible manner possible.

-ASFB 2019 has teamed up with Greenfleet, one of Australia’s most reputable carbon offset organisations.
+ASFB 2019 partnered with Greenfleet, one of Australia’s most reputable carbon offset organisations.
 For each full registration ASFB will purchase a tree which will be planted in riparian zone and managed and protected by Greenfleet for up to 100 years, providing habitat for Koalas, Brush-Tailed Phascogales, and aquatic species that benefit from rehabilitated riparian native vegetation, amongst other native species.
 Unlike other carbon offset providers, their focus is on biodiverse ecosystem restoration, and they do not plant monocultures or plantations.